 The M.S.D. program is completed simultaneously with the clinical Certificate program, and there is no option for a Certificate only program.
 The combined M.S.D. and Certificate program is twenty-six (26) months in duration and is the only track available.
 New students are expected to begin their program on June 13, 2016 and no provision is made for other than full time participation in the postdoctoral endodontic program.

 A research project culminating in defense of a thesis is mandatory; and preparation of a manuscript suitable for publication in a peer reviewed journal is strongly recommended.
 Copies of the MUSC clinic and student policies are available to the applicant upon request.
 The postdoctoral endodontic student will be on emergency call every sixth week.
 All students are required to provide their own laptop or tablet, with only contemporary models being acceptable.

 Admission Criteria for the Postdoctoral Endodontic Program:

 Applicants must have earned a dental degree from an accredited US or international dental school.
 Official transcripts are required directly from the dental school and must include the applicant’s class rank.
 Transcripts should also be requested from all undergraduate and graduate colleges or universities attended and sent directly to MUSC.

 US Applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of US dental schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
-For applicants who are seniors in a US dental school, the NDBE Part II scores must be sent directly to MUSC as soon as they are available.
+For applicants who are in their final year of dental school, the NDBE Part II scores must be sent directly to MUSC as soon as they become available.